reasonmethis/docdocgo-core/README.md

     user_facing_collection_name: str | None = None
 ```

+#### The `/upload` endpoint

+This endpoint is currently under development.

 ### Dev FAQ

-Here we provide additional information that may be useful, mostly for developers, as opposed to users of the bot.
+Here we provide answers to frequently asked questions for developers.

 #### Q: How can I update the default collection?